3d-team/shop-laptop-nodejs/README.md

 	2. 19120484 - Tram Huu Duc.
 	3. 19120495 - Nguyen Nhat Duy.

+* Tech stack: NodeJS, MySQL.

-* Notes: The project is designed and built with the shiny work of 3 members, without using any template source code of anyone.
+* Notes: Project is designed and built with the shiny work of 3 members, without using any template source code of anyone.

 * Project whose design is a refactored form of express-generator, and heavily influenced by Laravel, used some techniques like ...